dgraph-io/dgraph/contrib/systemd/ha_cluster/README.md

 ### Configure Firewall for Alpha Ports

-For alpha you will want to open up ports `7080`, `8080`, and `9080` (see: https://dgraph.io/docs/deploy/ports-usage/) This process will vary depending on firewall you are using.
+For alpha you will want to open up ports `7080` (GRPC), `8080` (HTTP/S), and `9080` (GRPC).
+For further information, see: https://dgraph.io/docs/deploy/ports-usage/.
+This process will vary depending on firewall you are using.
 Some examples below:

 On **Ubuntu 18.04**: